 Junior doctor strike

-Due to industrial action taking place between Monday 13 to Wednesday 15 March, some routine and non-urgent appointments will be postponed.
+Due to industrial action taking place from 7am on Tuesday 11 April to 7am on Saturday 15 April, some routine and non-urgent appointments will be postponed.

 We'll contact you directly if your care or your child's care is affected to rearrange your appointment as quickly as possible.
 If you do not hear from us, please attend your appointment as usual.